PhiJu5/USFSMAX/README.md

 * Eliminated globals and #defines

+* Provided a simple API to basic functionality (scaled sensor readings)

 * Moved all printout from library code to sketch

 * Simplified arrays; e.g., ```gyroData[2][3]``` => ```gyroData[3]```